debops/debops/docs/ansible/roles/debops.nfs_server/getting-started.rst

    hostname:/shared   /media/nfs/shared   nfs4   noatime,nosuid,hard,intr,proto=tcp,port=2049,_netdev   0   0

-Refer to the debops.nfs_ role for information about how to configure NFS shares on other hosts using Ansible.
+Refer to the :ref:`debops.nfs` role for information about how to configure NFS shares on other hosts using Ansible.